devloco/create-react-wptheme/README.md

 Feb.
 9, 2020
 <br />
-Be sure to check out the new features (and bug fixes!) that Facebook added to [v3.3.1](https://github.com/facebook/create-react-app/releases/tag/v3.3.1) of `Create React App`.
+Be sure to check out the new features (and bug fixes!) that Facebook added to [v3.3.1](https://github.com/facebook/create-react-app/releases/tag/v3.3.1) of `Create-React-App`.

 ## Good to Know!

-[Create React App](https://create-react-app.dev/) is more than just React. `Create React App` is a stack of well tested and battle-hardened tools, guaranteed to be configured correctly to work together to make your job easier. **No need for weird CORS setups** or server proxies. **Why in the world** would you want to **maintain two servers** anyway?
-No need for that, just use `Create React WPTheme` instead.
-The biggest difference between `Create React WPTheme` and `Create React App` is that this project here **uses your WordPress server as the development server instead of the Webpack Dev Server.**
+[Create-React-App](https://create-react-app.dev/) is **more than** just **React.** `Create-React-App` is a stack of well tested and battle-hardened tools, guaranteed to be configured correctly to work together to make your job easier.

+**No need for weird CORS setups** or server proxies. **Why in the world** would you want to **maintain two servers** anyway?
+No need for that, just use `Create-React-WPTheme` instead.
+The biggest difference between `Create-React-WPTheme` and `Create-React-App` is that this project here **uses your WordPress server as the development server instead of the Webpack Dev Server.**

 ## Don't Forget!